 The Company has adopted a Code of Ethics and Business Conduct (the "Code") which applies to all of its directors, officers (including the Company's Chief Executive Officer and senior financial officers) and employees.
 The Code imposes significant responsibilities on the Chief Executive Officer and the senior financial officers of the Company.
 The Code, the Company's Corporate Governance Guidelines and the charter of its Audit Committee may be viewed on the Company's website at www.oildri.com and are available in print to any person upon request to Investor Relations, Oil-Dri Corporation of America, 410 North Michigan Avenue, Suite 400, Chicago, Illinois 60611-4213, telephone (312) 321-1515 or e-mail to info@oildri.com.
-Any amendment to, or waiver of, a provision of the Code which applies to the Company's Website.
+Any amendment to, or waiver of, a provision of the Code which applies to the Company's Chief Executive Officer or senior financial officers and relates to the elements of a "code of ethics" as defined by the SEC will also be posted on the Company's website.
 As allowed by the "controlled company" exemption to certain NYSE rules, the Company does not have a nominating/corporate governance committee (as defined by the NYSE rules) and its compensation committee does not have a charter.